CogStack/MedCATtrainer/README.md

 The concept picker is used to:
 - Pick alternative concepts for an existing recognised span
 ![](docs/imgs/pick-alternative-concept.png)
-- Pick a concept during the 'Add Annotation' process.
+- Pick a concept during the 'Add Term' process.
 ![](docs/imgs/add-annotation-concept.png)

 The available list of concepts is populated via a MedCAT CDB and indexed to enable fast type-ahead style search.